Follow Us:

 Contact duration categories: Medical devices shall be categorized as per the anticipated duration of contact as follows:

-Transitory-contacting medical devices: Some medical devices with limited exposure have very brief/transitory contact with the body, such as lancets, hypodermic needles, capillary tubes that are used for less than one minute, are excluded from biocompatibility testing.
+Transitory-contacting medical devices: Some medical devices with limited exposure have very brief/transitory contact with the body, such as lancets, hypodermic needles, and capillary tubes that are used for less than one minute, are excluded from biocompatibility testing.
 However, products made with materials such as coatings or lubricants that could be left in contact with body tissues after the medical device is removed will require a detailed biocompatibility assessment.
 Cumulative use should also be considered.

 Medical devices with multiple contact duration categories: If a material or medical device can be placed in more than one duration category, a more rigorous evaluation will be considered.
 If a medical device, such as an absorbable glue, is intended to change during its lifetime, such as those that are polymerized and/or degraded in situ, the evaluation must consider all the different device states.